olvsivkov/react-e-commerce/README.md

 The site simulates an online store.
 When the project starts, you will see 20 products.
 You can add an item to the cart.
 In the basket, select the quantity of goods or remove the goods from the basket.
-This site was created as adaptive for all gadgets
+This site was created as adaptive for all gadgets.
+The project is written in react using functional programming.
+Classes are not used.

 _________________________________________________________________________